Authors of original works of art are entitled to a royalty each time one of their works is resold through an art market professional.

 Resale right in the UK is managed by collecting societies who then distribute the royalty to the artists.
 Individual artists cannot request payments directly from the art market professionals involved in the sale.

 For more information about the administration of artists’ rights you can contact the Design and Artists Copyright Society (DACS) or Artists Collecting Society (ACS).
-Frequently asked questions on ARR are answered on the DACS website.
+Frequently asked questions on ARR are answered on the DACS website and the ACS website.